Best Wood for Smoking Pork Butt: Here’s Why it’s Fruit Woods

 Typically of the fruit woods, my go to is cherry as cherry has a way of offering cuts of meat – specifically pork – an awesome red hue.

-The meat is interacting with the smoke for 6+ hours in some cases and will naturally take on smoke and color changes as moisture is being expelled from the meat.
+The meat is interacting with the smoke for 6+ hours in some cases and will naturally take on smoke – where-as ribs are smoked for 2-4 hours.

 peach wood